SAP/openui5-docs/docs/init()_Method_6d6b5bd.md

 >
 > ``` js
 >
-> sap.ui.somelib.Element.extend("my.OwnControl", {
+> sap.ui.somelib.SomeControl.extend("my.OwnControl", {
 >        ...
 >        init: function() {
->              if (Element.prototype.init) { // check whether superclass implements the method
+>              if (sap.ui.somelib.SomeControl.prototype.init) { // check whether superclass implements the method
->                     Element.prototype.init.apply(this, arguments); // call the method with the original arguments
+>                     sap.ui.somelib.SomeControl.prototype.init.apply(this, arguments); // call the method with the original arguments
 >              }
 >
 >              //... do any further initialization of your subclass, e.g.